 by Mike Ratliff

-“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
-For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
-Or which one of you, if his son asks him for bread, will give him a stone?
-Or if he asks for a fish, will give him a serpent?
-If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!”
-(Matthew 7:7-11 ESV)
+7 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+8 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
+9 Or what man is there among you who, when his son asks for a loaf, will give him a stone?
+10 Or if he asks for a fish, he will not give him a snake, will he?
+11 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!
+Matthew 7:7-11 (LSB)

 Despite what the Health, Wealth, and Prosperity preachers say or those who preach nothing but positive messages to all who are Christians, the Word of God promises something very different.
 Like what?
 How about trials of various kinds?
 How about fiery trials?
 How about thorns in the flesh?
 These are used by God to produce in His children a stronger faith and a deeper steadfastness.
 Why is this necessary?

-Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
-(James 1:2-4 ESV)
+2 Consider it all joy, my brothers, when you encounter various trials, 3 knowing that the testing of your faith brings about perseverance.
+4 And let perseverance have its perfect work, so that you may be perfect and complete, lacking in nothing.
+James 1:2-4 (LSB)

 Spiritual maturity is the goal.
 If we view this walk with that motive then we will view our trials as necessary and will see that God us using them to drive a wedge between us and our dependence upon self and our flesh while depending entirely on Him by faith.
 These trials are designed to challenge our faith.
 That is their purpose.
 Therefore, when we see rampant apostasy all around us and the temptation comes to despair then that is trial designed to challenge our faith in the faithfulness of God to sustain His people and continue to build His church.
 If we give in to the despair then we have taken our eyes off of God and put them on the circumstances and that causes us to despair.
 On the other hand, if we turn to God in faith and simply trust Him through all this, we will not despair at all.
 The apostasy will still go on, but our rock is Christ, not these apostatizing Christian leaders.
 When we do this our faith grows stronger and we remain steadfast.
 This produces the effect of making us more mature in Christ.

-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
-But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
-For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.
-(James 1:5-8 ESV)
+5 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+6 But he must ask in faith, doubting nothing, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
+7 For that man ought not to expect that he will receive anything from the Lord, 8 being a double-minded man, unstable in all his ways.
+James 1:5-8 (LSB)

 The ones who lack wisdom here are those who are struggling in their trials of various kinds.
 If they will turn to God instead of despairing, God will help them in their trial, but if they allow their emotions to control them causing them to go out of control then they will fall even further into despair.